Chinese Fringe Tree

 Deciduous, Shrubs, Trees

 Spectacular flowering plants requiring some winter chill.
-Common name refers to narrow, fringelike white petals on flowers that are borne in impressive, ample, lacy clusters.
+The common name (Fringe Tree) refers to narrow, fringelike white petals on flowers that are borne in impressive, ample, lacy clusters.
 Male and female plants are separate; males have larger flowers.
 If both plants are present, females produce clusters of small, dark, olivelike fruit favored by birds.
 Broad leaves turn bright to deep yellow in fall.
-To be given good drainage.
+Good drainage required.
 Minimal pruning needed.
 Resist most pests and diseases, though fungal leaf spot and powdery mildew may occur.